 There’s two, maybe three days a year I’ll put in a half-ass day of “work” while at home suffering from a nasty cold.
 I’ll join a few key conference calls and respond to important emails, while feeling sorry for myself on the sofa with a bowl of chicken noodle soup.
 But those are PTO days I get to bank for vacation.
 All because of the glory of VPN and high speed internet.
 Ask me if I check into work while on vacation…

-Early Retirement Alternative 1: Keep Working, Danish Style
+Alternatives to Retirement #1: Keep Working, Danish Style

 For all you wusses out there who whine and complain about how awful holding a steady job is, look no further than Denmark.
 The happiest people on the planet can’t even fathom the concept of early retirement.
 Why?
 Because they get a sh*tload of time off from work (among many other social benefits).